SEARCH the WILD FLOWER FINDER Website

 It is also worth bearing in mind that search engines, much as we all would like, still do not understand English, so rather than entering search strings like 'creeping plant exactly like spreading jenny but with sky-blue pink flowers'.
 Try re-phrasing it thus instead: -flower?yellow flower?blue flower?pink +petals?5 creeping spreading.

-If you are still un-able to find your flower, try submitting a photograph
+If you are still un-able to find your wild flower (not garden), try submitting a photograph

 Submit Your Photo